PyRigi/PyRigi/doc/userguide/tutorials/rigidity_tutorial.md

 G4.is_globally_rigid()
 ```

-To distinguish graphs from frameworks in the ``plot`` method, the vertices are colored differently by default.
+To distinguish graphs from frameworks in the {meth}`~.Graph.plot` method, the vertices are colored differently by default.
 The graph ``G4`` obtained by adding an edge to the 3-prism is globally rigid because it is 3-connected and
-redundantly rigid:
+redundantly rigid.
+The redundant rigidity of a graph can be checked via {meth}`~.Graph.is_redundantly_rigid`.

 ```{code-cell} ipython3
 G4.is_redundantly_rigid()